Universiteit Leiden

 Position within the university

 The ASSC is one of Leiden University’s expertise centres.
-The service is provided within the FSSC, PSSC, FB and DIA departments.
+The service is provided within the department Financial, department Personnel, Functional Management and Archive management.
 The ASSC also has a Service Point to receive questions and provide answers that are tailored to the client’s needs.

 The ASSC’s organisational structure is set out in the organisational chart